Science, philosophy, politics, and religion are frequent topics for writer and public speaker Catherine Giordano.

 So far, the evidence is anecdotal, but it appears very persuasive.
 The personality change may not be due to political identity per se, but due the consumption of media that targets a certain political identity.

 Specifically, conservative media is having a negative impact on personality.
-Perhaps Fox News and Rush Limbaugh should come with a warning, such as: Warning excessive consumption of this show may be hazardous to your health.
+Perhaps Fox News and Rush Limbaugh should come with a disclaimer.
+"Warning: excessive consumption of this show may be hazardous to your health."

 I could find no reports of liberal media (like MSNBC) having a negative impact on personality.
 Perhaps because this is because liberal media is more conscientious about sticking to actual facts along with opinion.